dhanfort/DTW_based_Morris_GSA/README.md

 To install via pip: pip install -i https​&#65279;://test.pypi.org/simple/ DTWMorrisGSA

-(# note: there seems to be a required space " " character before DTWMorrisGSA)

 [Click To Doanload Install Files: Binary Wheel and Source (created via Twine)](https://test.pypi.org/simple/dtwmorrisgsa/)

 This Python module will be moved from the TestPyPi into the PyPi repository for wider dissemination.